Jahangir-Alam-Noman/oculus-interactive-website-client-side/README.md

     ▪   Here is a option to enter user's valuable comments and rating

-    ▪   After completing user ordered he/she is able to log out from your account
+    ▪   After completing user ordered he/she is able to log out from account

 ●	Technologies used : React.js,Firebase,React Router, Node.js,Express js and MongoDB.